 On May 23, 2024, the Budget Team presented proposed changes to Chapter 6 of the Budget Policies and Objectives as part of the revamp of the Public Service Contract process.
-The most significant policy change was to replace the existing Service Contract Subcommittee with the Nonprofit Services Advisory Committee.
-This public body will administer the competitive bid process for Public Service Contracts and make recommendations to the Council.
+The most significant policy change was to replace the existing Service Contract

+Subcommittee with the Nonprofit Services Advisory Committee to advise the Council on funding recommendations.